GarretOS/garretos.github.io/_posts/2026-02-26-learning-ai-engineering-backwards-on-purpose.md

 Marketing taught me to optimize.
 Engineering taught me to design.
 I spent years doing the first one, but the second one never really left.

-Turns out, I was always an engineer.
-I just took a long detour through marketing to get back here.
+Turns out, the engineer in me never left.
+Marketing sharpened how I think about systems.
+Now I'm building with both.

 ## What's Next